Anna von Hausswolff

-Anna Michaela Ebba Electra von Hausswolff (born 6 September 1986) is a Swedish singer-songwriter, musician, and composer.
+Anna Michaela Ebba Electra von Hausswolff (born 6 September 1986) is a Swedish singer-songwriter and composer.
 She is known for her gothic-styled music, usually accompanied by the pipe organ.
 Von Hausswolff's music has received praise from music critics, though it resulted in protests from Catholic fundamentalist groups.

 Early life

 Born in Gothenburg, Sweden, von Hausswolff is the daughter of avant-garde sound artist Carl Michael von Hausswolff.
 She was a student of architecture at Chalmers University of Technology.

 Career

 Von Hausswolff released her debut single, "Track of Time", on 5 February 2010, followed by the debut album Singing from the Grave.
 The album was warmly received by the Swedish press.
 She played the Way Out West Festival in 2009.
 In March 2010, she opened for Tindersticks on three occasions and toured Brazil with Taken by Trees and Taxi Taxi!
 Then in 2011, she opened for Lykke Li thrice, and also for M.Ward at the Royal Dramatic Theatre in Stockholm.
 She has played at several big festivals in Sweden such as Peace and Love, Storsjöyran, Way Out West, Arvika, and Made Festival.

 Hausswolff is noted for her expressive voice and her live performances, and is sometimes compared to Diamanda Galás.